teamertibebu/elixir-udemy/README.md

 # Cards

-**TODO: This is a simple program created to learn the basics of Elixir.
+**This is a simple program created to learn the basics of Elixir.
 The program contains one module Cards that contains function to create and manage a deck of cards.**

 ## Installation